 - 3.16.1 An RPTO shall establish a system of record-keeping that allows adequate storage and reliable traceability of all activities developed.
 An RPTO shall specify the format of the records in an RPTO's procedure.

+- 3.16.1.1 The RPTO shall keep a training file for the NPH, RFI, RGI and relevant staff (such as those in maintenance).
+The content and arrangement shall be as follows:

+- a) Biodata;

+- b) Employment Letter;

+- c) Job description or Term of Reference;

+- d) Yearly Training Programme; and

+- e) Certificates of attended courses and/or theoretical knowledge examination.

 - 3.16.2 The RPTO must keep the following records for a period of five (5) years:

 - a) A record of each student's:

 - 1) Theoretical assessment;

 - 2) Practical flight assessment;

-Note: Records should include details of any failed examinations/ test attempts.
+Note. - Records should include details of any failed examinations/ test attempts.

-- b) Full details of any remote pilot competency certificate that has been issued, along with any additional modules included with the RCOC; - c) Any recommendations made to the CAAM; - d) A record of each quarterly formal, periodic internal review/meeting and any subsequent follow-up actions. - 3.16.3 These records must be stored in a secure manner to ensure that no damage to, or tampering of records can occur. - 3.16.4 The RPTO must provide the CAAM with the following quarterly and upon request: - a) A list of all RCOC certificates that have been issued during that month;
+b) Full details of any remote pilot competency certificate that has been issued, along with any additional modules included with the RCOC;

-- b) A list of RCOC additional module certificates that have been issued during that month. - 3.16.5 The record-keeping system of an RPTO should have the following characteristics: - a) Completeness: The records kept by the RPTO should be sufficient to provide documentary evidence of each training action and follow the reconstruction of training history of each student or instructor in the RPTO. - b) Integrity: It is important to maintain the integrity of records, ensuring that they are not removed or altered.
+- c) Any recommendations made to the CAAM; - d) A record of each quarterly formal, periodic internal review/meeting and any subsequent follow-up actions. - 3.16.3 These records must be stored in a secure manner to ensure that no damage to, or tampering of records can occur. - 3.16.4 The RPTO must provide the CAAM with the following quarterly and upon request: - a) A list of all RCOC certificates that have been issued during that month; - b) A list of RCOC additional module certificates that have been issued during that month. - 3.16.5 The record-keeping system of an RPTO should have the following characteristics: - a) Completeness: The records kept by the RPTO should be sufficient to provide documentary evidence of each training action and follow the reconstruction of training history of each student or instructor in the RPTO. - b) Integrity: It is important to maintain the integrity of records, ensuring that they are not removed or altered.
 A backup of the records is also necessary to ensure continuity in case of a major disaster. - c) Accessibility: Records of both instructional personnel and trainees should be readily accessible. - 3.16.6 If paper system is used, it should use robust material which can withstand normal handling and filing.
 If electronic system is used, it should have at least one backup system, which should be updated within 24 hours of any new data entry.
 Computer systems should include safeguards against unauthorised alteration of data. - 3.16.7 Training records should be kept in a paper or electronic version by the RPTO where the candidate is undertaking their training. - 3.16.8 Each RPTO should also establish rules for archiving personal employment and training records that are non-active.